monsoonmaelstrom/book2/book2.md

 “We’ll find out tomorrow, I guess.”

-“Mhmm,” Liam hums, his pupils having dilated so wide I can see my reflection in them in the remaining light that’s being scattered by the water.
-They feel like whirlpools pulling me in and I find myself unable to look away.
+“Mhmm,” Liam hums, his pupils having dilated so wide I can see my reflection in them in the remaining light that’s being scattered off the surface of the river.
+His eyes feel like whirlpools pulling me in and I find myself unable to look away.

 “We should go back,” I say, barely above a whisper.

 “We should,” Liam agrees, but neither of us moves to do so.

 Instead, Liam moves closer, and I let him.
 He wraps an arm around my waist, pulling me to the edge of the bridge’s parapet and into him.
 It’s all the invitation I need.
 My lips are hungrily upon his.
 I throw my arms around the back of his neck to draw him in even further.
-He nips at my bottom lip, drawing it beneath his teeth before releasing it, and I moan softly. (( more more?? ))
+He nips at my bottom lip, drawing it beneath his teeth before releasing it, and I moan softly.

 Finally, I force myself to pull back.
 “We should go,” I say again.